ClarytyLLC/docs/src/docs/automate-studio/getting-started/README.md

 </ul>
 </div>

-## Congratulations!
+Congratulations on building and running your first flow engine using Automate Studio!!

-Congratulations on building and running your first flow engine using Automate Studio.
+> We recommend that you go ahead and create your first [AI flow](/automate-studio/tutorials/basic/transcription/tutorial).

-## Next steps
+>

-Now that we have the basics, go ahead and create your first [AI flow](/automate-studio/tutorials/basic/transcription/tutorial)
+> ?> For any questions, contact us in our [Slack Community.](http://veritonedev.slack.com/)

-?> Need help or have a question?
-Contact us in our [Slack Community.](http://veritonedev.slack.com/)
+>

 <style>
 label {
         color: #fff;
     }

     .markdown-section code {
         border-radius: 2px;
         color: #322;